smartSenseSolutions/SSLazyList/README.md

 # SSLazyList Documentation

 [SmartSense Solutions](https://www.smartsensesolutions.com/) has introduced `SSLazyList`, `SSLazyList` makes working with `List` in SwiftUI more efficient and elegant.
-By providing customizable loading views, no data messages, and flexible configurations, it serves as a wrapper for the standard `List` hence developer can leverage all features available in `List`
+By providing customisable list cell animations, loading views, no data messages, and flexible configurations, it serves as a wrapper for the standard `List` hence developer can leverage all features available in `List`

 ### Key Features